rubygems/rubygems.github.io/_posts/2015-01-30-rewriting-history.md

 Running `git clone --depth=1` would be an easier solution.
 However the problem about this is that everyone that clones the repo would have to know about the `depth` flag.
 Another problem about it, is that you would not clone the history locally, so searches or things like `git-blame` would not work.

 # Solution
-Separete `vendor/cache` folder in a another git repository, and add that as a git sobmodule.
+Create a separate `vendor/cache` folder in a another git repository, and add that as a git submodule.
 If `vendor/cache` folder is not part of the main repo, history on that folder would not be tracked by the main repo.
 Therefore the RubyGems.org repository would not grow immensely with every gem update.

 However that would not solve the problem of having a 600MB repository.
 In order to fix that, we would have to rewrite history of the repository to remove all the vendored files from history.
 And that's exactly what we did.
 As we were rewriting history we also decided to remove a few other big folders and files from the history: